Corporate Governance

 4. Corporate Risk Committee

-The Corporate Risk Committee consists of seven members: Deputy Chairman Hiroshi Naruse who chairs the committee, Representative Directors Shigeyoshi Kinoshita and Masataka Kinoshita, and Members of Audit and Supervisory Committee Toshihiko Yamashita (Outside Director), Akihiro Kiyooka and Takuji Akiyama (Outside Director), and an executive officer who concurrently serve as director in charge of Compliance and Risk Management Department Masatoshi Nabeoka.
+The Corporate Risk Committee consists of five members: Deputy Chairman Hiroshi Naruse who chairs the committee, Representative Directors Masataka Kinoshita, and Members of Audit and Supervisory Committee Kikuo Asano (Outside Director), Akihiro Kiyooka and Takuji Akiyama (Outside Director).

 The Corporate Risk Committee meets once every quarter, in principle, and more as deemed necessary.